riordan/me/README.md

 1. Clone the repository:
   - `git clone https://github.com/abelsonlive/me.git && cd me/`

-2. Install xcode:
-  - `xcode-select --install`

-3. Install build requirements
+2. Install build requirements
   - `./init.sh`
   - This script will prompt you to install xcode command line tools and ask you for your system password.

-4. Build System
+3. Build System
   - `make build`

 ## Configuration